Recursion: Finite subdivision rules

 Finite subdivision rules are a geometric form of recursion, which can be used to create fractal-like images.
 A subdivision rule starts with a collection of polygons labelled by finitely many labels, and then each polygon is subdivided into smaller labelled polygons in a way that depends only on the labels of the original polygon.
 This process can be iterated.
 The standard `middle thirds' technique for creating the Cantor set is a subdivision rule, as is barycentric subdivision.

 Functional recursion

 A function may be recursively defined in terms of itself.
 A familiar example is the Fibonacci number sequence: F(n) = F(n − 1) + F(n − 2).
 For such a definition to be useful, it must be reducible to non-recursively defined values: in this case F(0) = 0 and F(1) = 1.

-A famous recursive function is the Ackermann function, which, unlike the Fibonacci sequence, cannot be expressed without recursion.

 Proofs involving recursive definitions

 Applying the standard technique of proof by cases to recursively defined sets or functions, as in the preceding sections, yields structural induction — a powerful generalization of mathematical induction widely used to derive proofs in mathematical logic and computer science.